 Competencies Needed by Health Professionals for Addressing Exposure to Violence and Abuse In Patient Care

 This publication is provided as a starting point for professional organizations and educational institutions to prepare their helping professionals, including doctors, dentists, nurses, veterinarians, and beyond, to develop the skills and competencies needed to meet the needs of individuals who may have experienced abuse and violence.

 This special collection brings together selected materials related to preventing and responding to elder abuse, specifically domestic and sexual violence.
 In doing so, it draws from the work of the National Clearinghouse on Abuse in Later Life (NCALL), National Sexual Violence Resource Center (NSVRC), National Center on Elder Abuse (NCEA) and other organizations.
-By focusing specifically on domestic and sexual violence (DV/SV) in later life, this special collection highlights the complexities of older people's DV/SV experiences and emphasizes collaborative and multi-pronged approaches to addressing DV/SV in later life.

 The goal of this course is to help nurses acquire essential knowledge and skills to appropriately respond to elder mistreatment.
 This course prepares nurses to integrate nursing and forensic sciences into the care of vulnerable older adults who have been mistreated or are at high risk for mistreatment by trusted others.

 It includes 12 Modules with Instructor Materials, Participant Materials and PowerPoint presentations.
 Additional resources and appendices are also available online.

 Sexual violence can affect individuals across the life span, including people in later life.
 NSVRC has created a series of new resources related to sexual violence in later life.
 The Sexual Violence in Later Life Information Packet was developed by Holly Ramsey-Klawsnik, Phd, in conjunction with the National Sexual Violence Resource Center.